LSU

 Game Notes –

-1980 represents the last time Colorado and LSU have played, though it was the sixth time overall in the series, and fifth time in nine years.
+– The 1980 game represented the last time Colorado and LSU have played, though it was the sixth time overall in the series, and fifth time in nine years.
 The first time the teams met, in the 1962 Orange Bowl, the Tigers prevailed, 25-7.
 The teams met four times in the 1970’s, with LSU taking three of four.
 The only win for the Buffs in the series came on September 11, 1971, when the unranked Colorado Buffaloes shocked the 9th ranked Tigers in Baton Rouge, 31-21.
 (Colorado jumped into the ranking the following week, never falling lower than 13th as the 10-2 Buffs finished the 1971 season ranked 3rd ).
 LSU has only traveled to Boulder once, in 1979, with LSU prevailing, 44-0.